liffiton/ATLeS/docs/box_sw_cloning.md

 # Box Software Cloning

-These instructions are for developers who wish to create a new base OS image to install on ATLeS box Raspberry Pis.
+These instructions are for developers who wish to clone an existing ATLeS box Raspberry Pi installation to create a new base OS image for installing on new boxes.

 ## Making a New Image